top of page

 Adenosine Triphosphate.

-ATP is a molecule (of adenosine) with 3 bits of stuff attached (phosphates) tightly coiled together by high energy bonds.
+the key is in the name.
+Basically its a molecule (of adenosine) with 3 bits of tightly coiled stuff attached (phosphates) together by high energy bonds.

 How the Energy is Released